saurabhchandrapatel/MayaPageHelper/store-listing.md

 # Chrome Web Store Listing

 ## Title
-Orange Upskill Assistant
+Maya Page Helper

 ## Summary
 AI-powered text assistant for summarizing, explaining, and creating quizzes from selected text on any webpage.

 ## Description
-Transform your web browsing into a learning experience with Orange Upskill Assistant.
+Transform your web browsing into a learning experience with Maya Page Helper.
 This AI-powered extension helps you understand and learn from any text on the web.

 **Key Features:**
 • 📘 **Smart Summaries** - Get clear, concise summaries of complex text